taljacobson/react-native-share-menu/README.md

 Adds the application to the share menu of the device, so it can be launched from other apps and receive data from them.

+The fork adds `getSharedExtras` method which receives all the extras from intent (not only TEXT).
+The extras are provided as a string (stringified object) but it may not be valid JSON so you must fix this string (e.g. remove `\n`) by yourself to parse it as JSON.

 ## Installation

 * Install the module